Water Treatment Management

-In the 2018-2019 academic year, 86 schools offered some type of water quality and wastewater treatment management and recycling technology/technician program.
+In 2020-2021, 77 schools offered a water quality and wastewater treatment management and recycling tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||0||0|